rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 ### To install Tripwire

-1. Check to see if you already have tripwire installed on your system.
+1. Check to see if you already have Tripwire installed on your system.
 Type:

     ```bash
     [root@localhost root]# rpm -q tripwire
     tripwire-*
     ```

-    If you get an output similar to the one above then you already have it installed.
+    If you get an output similar to the one above, you already have it installed.
 Skip the next step.

-2. If you dont have it installed, obtain the tripwire binary and install it.
+2. If you do not have it installed, obtain the Tripwire binary and install it.
 Type:

     ```bash
     [root@localhost root]# dnf -y install tripwire
     ```

-### To Configure tripwire
+### To configure Tripwire

-Configuring tripwire involves customizing the tripwire configuration file if needed, then customizing the policy file if needed and then running the configuration script which will prompt you for a passphrase that will be used to sign/protect the configuration file, the policy file and the database file.
+Configuring Tripwire involves (if needed) customizing the Tripwire configuration file, customizing the policy file, and then running the configuration script.
+The script will prompt you for a passphrase that will be used to sign/protect the configuration file, the policy file and the database file.

-1. Change your pwd to the tripwire’s working directory: Type:
+1. Change your pwd to Tripwire’s working directory: Type:

     ```bash
     [root@localhost  root]# cd /etc/tripwire/
     ```

-2. List the contents of the directory
+2. List the contents of the directory.

 3. Use any pager or text editor to view/study the files in the directory.

-4. We will accept the settings that come with the default config. file (twcfg.txt) and the provided default policy file (twpol.txt) for now.
+4. We will accept the settings that come with the default configuration. file (twcfg.txt) and the provided default policy file (twpol.txt) for now.

-5. Execute the tripwire configuration utility as root.
+5. Execute the Tripwire configuration utility as root.
 You will be prompted (twice) for site keyfile passphrase.
 Select any passphrase that you WILL NOT  forget ( The site key is meant for the twcfg.txt file and the twpol.txt file) Type:

     ```bash
     [root@localhost tripwire]# tripwire-setup-keyfiles